MuhtasimTanmoy/notebook/Distributed/Topics.md

 - https://towardsdatascience.com/understanding-lamport-timestamps-with-pythons-multiprocessing-library-12a6427881c6

-# vector clock
+# Vector clock
  Just array of lamport

  CRDT

  Causally Related - One must be less and others equal or less

- Concurrent - One less , one more, one less / more
+ Concurrent - One less, one more, one less / more

 # Interval Tree Clock
 - https://www.youtube.com/watch?v=q0QOYtSsTg4